Introduction

 Challenging beliefs

-As with negative thoughts, the process starts with trying to identify the difficult negative beliefs you hold that may stop you from making progress.
-Then try to re-examine them: are things really as absolute as you think?
+Use the worksheeets above to re-examine core beliefs: are things really as absolute as you think?
 Are you forgetting that no one is perfect?
 Or jumping to conclusions because of your experiences when you were younger?
 Unhelpful beliefs can be challenged in a similar way to unhelpful thoughts.
 You can start to look for new information: very often we only notice things that confirm our beliefs (this is known as confirmation bias).
-You may take the negative from a recent social experience rather than from a wider balance of evidence and perspective.
+You may take the negative from a recent social experience and forget all the good things that may have happened.

 Building up new and more helpful beliefs should help you to feel more confident in yourself.
 As with previous techniques, you need to work out which new realistic beliefs are going to work best for you.
 It can take time, and you may not feel that the new beliefs seem true to begin with.
-However, with time and patience, we can begin to shift how we see ourselves.
-See our worksheet called challenging core beliefs.
+However, with time and patience, we can begin to change how we see ourselves, and our understanding of how other see us.